 Expanding CACFP

-The federal Child and Adult Care Food Program (CACFP) provides financial support for food service in ECE programs, rendering it a key policy lever in addressing food security and improving nutrition in young children.
-When children eat their meals and snacks at CACFP-participating centers or daycare homes, their families save up to $33.15 (in FY2021/2022) per child in weekly food costs.
-CACFP also supports the success of ECE programs because without CACFP meal reimbursements, providers might need to charge higher tuition or stop providing meals to children in need.
+When children eat their meals and snacks at CACFP-participating centers or daycare homes, their families could save up to $38.5 (in FY2023/2024) per child in weekly food costs.
+CACFP supports the success of ECE programs because without CACFP meal reimbursements, providers might need to charge higher tuition or stop serving meals.
 CACFP also provides nutrition education free of charge, which can benefit the ECE providers as well as the children in their care.

 Read about our projects and explore resources about expanding CACFP below.